“A place where patients and their families can come and experience comfort care and healing at the end of life.”

 “An additional option for those who seek it.”

-The Center for Comfort Care and Healing will also house the Healing Hearts Center for Grief & Loss, a program of Regional Hospice that provides grief support services to the community at no charge, bringing all of Regional Hospice’s programs and services under one roof for the first time.
+The Center for Comfort Care and Healing also houses the Healing Hearts Center for Grief & Loss, a program of Regional Hospice that provides grief support services to the community at no charge, bringing all of Regional Hospice’s programs and services under one roof for the first time.
 Many Healing Hearts participants are children who have lost parents or other loved ones, so the Center’s child-friendly atmosphere includes a children’s activity room.
 Outside, in the memorial garden, the Healing Hearts Playground offers a custom-designed playscape where youngsters can benefit from sunshine and exercise.

 “All of us at Regional Hospice feel truly blessed to have the opportunity to bring this amazing Center to reality,” said Roy.
 “We know it will be a place where patients and their families can come and feel comfort, care and healing at the end of life.
 It’s a privilege to be able to provide this.”